reaganb/listdir/README.md

-# Machine Problem: Date and Time

-#### Requirements:

-1. Modify Machine Problem "Config files" to include the date and time in the filename of the output.
-2. Use your best judgement on where to put it and how should it be formatted.
-3. Commit your code to a branch named "with-date-filename" in the same project repository

 ## The listdir.py python script

 The python script has the functionality to recursively read and list files of a directory path and write the output to another file (csv format) and archive that file (zip).
 The zip file has a name format combining csv format file name and the current date and time of creation (out.txt_YYYY-MM-DD-HHmmss.zip).
 The filename of the zip file conform to the ISO 8601 format standard.